tresvitae/cicd-microservices-app/README.md

 To built pipeline successfully, use 'make tidy' to pass the Linting stage.

-Web app is deployed on :8000
+Web app is deployed on [IP address]

 Second part of the Project is related to deploy these Docker container to a small Kubernetes cluster as rolling update deployment strategy, where Version B is gradually rolled out succeeding verion A. Suitable for smal bug fixes.

 Create AWS EKS Cluster and Node group
-1.
+1. Can be created in AWS Console, or via CLI: